for-giobbe/BASE/README.md

-**BASE** - pronunced  /'baze/ - is a workflow built to ease analyses on selection regimes in the comparative genomic context.
+**BASE** - pronunced  /'baze/ - is a workflow built to ease analyses on selection regimes for comparative genomics.

+While the majority of these analyses are restricted to ortholog groups of ubiquitous genes - *i.e.* genes which are presnet in all the species considered -
-Most notably, it allows to integrate ortholog groups (OGs) of non-ubiquitous genes - *i.e.* OGs which do not contain the full set of species considered; the vast majority of genomic analyses on selection restricts analyses on ubiquitous genes OGs - *i.e.* OGs which contain all the species considered.
+BASE  allows to integrate ortholog groups of non-ubiquitous genes - *i.e.* genes which are not present in all the species considered.
+This approach allows to increase substantially the number of genes for which selection regimes can be inferred.

 ![Image description](https://github.com/for-giobbe/BASE/blob/master/figures/BASE_fig.001.jpg)

-By doing so, the number of genes which can be analyzed for selection regimes can be substantially increased!
-Nonetheleas, ASE presents many other features which ease selection analyses in the comparative genomics context, such as the automatic extraction of metrics relative to a branch/clade on the basis of the relative species.
-It also seamlessly implements the possibility to carry out replicate analysis, providing more confidence when large phylogenies of very divergent species are used.
-The workflow allows to process OGs in batches, so that large numbers of them can be analyzed at the same time.
+Nonetheleas, BASE presents many other features which ease selection analyses, such as the automatic extraction of metrics relative to a branch/clade on the basis of its species.
+It also implements the possibility to carry out replicate analysis - providing more confidence when large phylogenies of very divergent species are used - and allows to process OGs in batches - so that large numbers of them can be analyzed at the same time.

 BASE has been desinged to function in two indipendent steps: